apache/activemq-artemis/docs/user-manual/en/scheduled-messages.md

 ## Example

-See the [examples](examples.md) chapter for an example which shows how scheduled messages can be used with JMS.
+See the [Scheduled Message Example](examples.md#scheduled-message) which shows how scheduled messages can be used with JMS.